department-of-veterans-affairs/ves-event-bus-developer-portal/docs/README.md

 ### Reach out to us

-If you think the Enterprise Event Bus would be a good fit for your situation, please [reach out](./get-support.md)!
+If you think the Enterprise Event Bus would be a good fit for your situation, please see our [Contact and Support page](./get-support.md)!

 The best way to contact the Event Bus Team is via the [#ves-event-bus Slack channel (must be in the Office of CTO @VA workspace)](https://dsva.slack.com/archives/C042ZQ7JUAX).